As we ring in the new year, let me take this opportunity to introduce myself and to share some wonderful news.

 Educators spend so much time meeting the needs of others that we often forget about ourselves.
-This winter break, take the time to do personal development as well as professional, so that you’re refreshed and rejuvenated for 2016.
+This winter break, take the time to do personal development as well as professional, so that you’re refreshed and rejuvenated for the new year.

 To help you out, we asked our Tch Laureates how they plan to relax over the break, and they shared fantastic ideas.
 Tom Jenkins is going to enjoy favorite sports by playing basketball, attending his son’s wrestling matches, and taking his son to a college football game.
 Josh Parker plans on embracing the holidays staycation style by creating a regional smorgasboard of his favorites: pizza, Cheerwine, and fried shrimp!

 We also asked our laureates for suggestions and tips for what you, the Tch community, might do to recharge.
 Take a look at the list below for ideas on how you can relax over the break.

 Educators from across the country gathered in Washington, D.C. last week to focus on innovative strategies for building school leader capacity at the Learning Forward Annual Conference.
 Teaching Channel’s Engagement Team, along with partners from Upland and Fresno Unified School Districts and Arlington Public Schools, presented their strategies for video-based learning as a way of reinventing school PD.